Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 #### Installation:

-Install with Docker by using typing 'MySQL' in the search bar at the top, and click Pull.
+Install with Docker by typing 'MySQL' in the search bar at the top, and click Pull.

 ![](https://raw.githubusercontent.com/Cameron-n/Alchemy/master/assets/MySQL_1.png)